Victor Newman: Relationships

 Aside from Nikki, Victor is known for his relationship with Ashley Abbott (Eileen Davidson).
 While Ashley was at a low point in her life, he had an affair with her.
 This led to Ashley's pregnancy, and Victor left Nikki.
 However, Nikki was diagnosed with cancer and he returned to her, and Ashley aborted her baby; a move she regretted for many years.
 Ashley stole his sperm many years later, and had a child, Abby Carlton.
 Abby was believed to be Brad Carlton's (Don Diamont) daughter until she was five years old.
 Victor was married to Ashley from 1990 to 1993.
 In 2008, Victor married Sabrina Costelana (Raya Meddine), which was short-lived following her accidental death.
 Afterward, he left town and Ashley tracked him down when nobody else could.
 They reconnected their romantic relationship, later remarried and Ashley became pregnant.
-Davidson stated she was surprised by Ashley's pregnancy, but decided to like the storyline as it was unexpected.
+Davidson stated she was surprised by Ashley's pregnancy, but decided she liked the storyline as it was unexpected.
 Victor and Ashley's second marriage ended after she miscarried the child.

 Victor was noted for his controversial relationship with both of his sons' ex-wife, Sharon Newman (Sharon Case), with whom he initially had a father-daughter relationship.
 In 2003, Victor and Sharon shared a kiss, causing issues in her marriage to Nicholas; she left town to "find herself".
 Victor supported Sharon throughout her legal problems, and paid her bail at first when she was wrongly convicted of murder in 2011.
 Case stated that she thinks Sharon thinks of Victor "in a way like a father figure, but not quite.
 When she was younger she saw him as that, and then when she grew up she saw him less as a father and more like a hero", also stating that Victor is Sharon's "security blanket".
-The dynamic of their relationship changed when Victor proposed a platonic marriage to Sharon in December 2011, and while they end up marrying, but it is annulled shortly after.
+The dynamic of their relationship changed when Victor proposed a platonic marriage to Sharon in December 2011, and while they end up marrying, it is annulled shortly after.
 However, months after the annulment, they begin a genuine romance.
 Joshua Morrow, who portrays Nicholas, told Soaps in Depth that he was "always kind of surprised that Nick just accepted this from his dad", and that "there were never any scenes showing legitimate anger".
 Braeden didn't agree with the pairing either, stating that, "We all have gone through periods of playing something we didn't really like to play so much, but you do it."